chineseneo/chineseneo.github.com/source/_posts/2013-09-16-octopress-setup.markdown

 ##write a new post
-	rake new_post["how to setup octopress blog"] then edit the md file that is generated.
+	rake new_post["how to setup octopress blog"] and checkout what has happened to your blog

+then edit the md file that is generated.

 ##deploy your octopress blog